-- (1) The Committee shall consist of at least three members of the Board of Directors (the "Board"). - At least two (2) members of the Committee shall be independent and the Committee shall endeavour to appoint a majority of independent directors to the Committee, who in the opinion of the Board, would be free from a relationship which would interfere with the exercise of the Committee members' independent judgment.
-At least one (1) member of the Committee shall have accounting or related financial management expertise.
-All members of the Committee that are not financially literate will work towards becoming financially literate to obtain a working familiarity with basic finance and accounting practices applicable to the Company.
-For the purposes of this Charter, an individual is financially literate if he or she has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements. - (3) The Board, at its organizational meeting held in conjunction with each annual general meeting of the shareholders, shall appoint the members of the Committee for the ensuing year.
-The Board may at any time remove or replace any member of the Committee and may fill any vacancy in the Committee. - (4) Unless the Board shall have appointed a chair of the Committee, the members of the Committee shall elect a chair and a secretary from among their number. - (5) The quorum for meetings shall be a majority of the members of the Committee, present in person or by telephone or other telecommunication device that permits all persons participating in the meeting to speak and to hear each other. - (6) The Committee shall have access to such officers and employees of the Company and to the Company's external auditors, and to such information respecting the Company, as it considers to be necessary or advisable in order to perform its duties and responsibilities. - (7) Meetings of the Committee shall be conducted as follows: - (a) the Committee shall meet as necessary to fulfill its duties and responsibilities in person or via telephone at such times and at such locations as may be requested by the chair of the Committee.
-The external auditors or any member of the Committee may request a meeting of the Committee;
+- (11) The Committee shall consist of at least three members of the Board of Directors (the "Board"). - (12) At least two (2) members of the Committee shall be independent and the Board shall endeavour to appoint a majority of independent directors to the Committee, who in the opinion of the Board, would be free from a relationship which would interfere with the exercise of the Committee members' independent judgment, and who have no direct or indirect material relationship with the Company.
+An individual who has been an employee or executive officer of the Company within the last three years is not independent.
+An employee or partner of the firm conducting the external audit is not independent.
+The Board shall review the section 1.4 and 1.5 of National Instrument 52-110 Audit Committees to determine further independence criteria before appointing audit committee members. - (13) At least one (1) member of the Committee shall have accounting or financial management expertise.
+All members of the Committee that shall be financially literate.
+For the purposes of this Charter, an individual is financially literate if he or she can read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements. - (14) The Board, at its organizational meeting held in conjunction with each annual general meeting of the shareholders, shall appoint the members of the Committee for the ensuing year.
+The Board may at any time remove or replace any member of the Committee and may fill any vacancy in the Committee. - Unless the Board shall have appointed a chair of the Committee, the members of the Committee shall elect a chair from among their number. - (16) The quorum for meetings shall be a majority of the members of the Committee, present in person or by telephone or other telecommunication device that permits all persons participating in the meeting to speak and to hear each other. - (17) The Committee shall have access to such officers and employees of the Company and to the Company's external auditors, and to such information respecting the Company, as it considers to be necessary or advisable in order to perform its duties and responsibilities. - (18) Meetings of the Committee shall be conducted as follows:

-- (b) the external auditors shall receive notice of and have the right to attend all meetings of the Committee; and - (c) management representatives may be invited to attend all meetings except private sessions with the external auditors. - (8) The internal auditors and the external auditors shall have a direct line of communication to the Committee through its chair and may bypass management if deemed necessary.
-The Committee, through its chair, may contact directly any employee in the Company as it deems necessary, and any employee may bring before the Committee any matter involving questionable, illegal or improper financial practices or transactions.
+- (a) the Committee shall meet as necessary to fulfill its duties and responsibilities in person or via telephone at such times and at such locations as may be requested by the chair of the Committee.
+The external auditors or any member of the Committee may request a meeting of the Committee; - (b) the external auditors shall receive notice of and have the right to attend all meetings of the Committee; and - (c) management representatives may be invited to attend all meetings except private sessions with the external auditors. - (19) The external auditors shall have a direct line of communication to the Committee through its chair.
+The Committee, through its chair, may contact directly any employee or officer in the Company as it deems necessary, and any employee or officer may bring before the Committee any matter involving questionable, illegal or improper financial practices or transactions.